evabeyebach/Bike-Sales/README.md

 and graphs:
 * Are bike sales and uses correlated to obesity trends?
 * Are carbon emissions tied to bike sales volumes?
-* Are bike sales more affected by the average user or by athletes?
 * What months/quarters average the highest sales volume?
 * What geographic locations have the most sales?
 * What demographics make up most of the bike sales?